mathjax/MathJax-docs/input/tex/extensions/begingroup.rst

 ..
-   The `begingroup` extension implements commands that provide a mechanism for localizing macro defintions so that they are not permanent.
+   The `begingroup` extension implements commands that provide a mechanism for localizing macro definitions so that they are not permanent.
 This is useful if you have a blog site, for example, and want to isolate changes that your readers make in their comments so that they don't affect later comments.